PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Conclusion

 \section{Conclusion}

 In this work, we presented PatchDenoiser, a parameter- and energy-efficient multi-scale patch-based framework for medical image denoising.
-By explicitly separating local texture extraction from global context aggregation and employing spatially aware feature fusion, the proposed model achieves competitive denoising performance while maintaining an ultra-lightweight architecture.
-Extensive experiments on the 2016 Mayo Low-Dose CT dataset demonstrate robustness to variations in Hounsfield unit windows, slice thickness, and reconstruction kernels, as well as strong generalization across scanners.
+By explicitly separating local texture extraction from global context aggregation and employing spatially aware feature fusion, the proposed model achieves comparable denoising performance w.r.t to SOTA CNN-based methods while maintaining an ultra-lightweight architecture.

-To the best of our knowledge, PatchDenoiser represents one of the most computationally efficient medical image denoising frameworks to date, offering a favorable balance among denoising performance, computational cost, and robustness.
+To the best of our knowledge, PatchDenoiser is among the most computationally efficient LDCT denoising frameworks to date, offering a favorable balance between denoising performance and computational cost.
 These characteristics make it particularly well suited for integration into practical clinical AI pipelines.

-Future work will focus on further enhancing the adaptability and generalization of the proposed framework, including the development of dynamic patch selection strategies and the incorporation of mechanisms to better capture long-range global dependencies.
+Future work will focus on further enhancing the adaptability and generalization of the proposed framework, including the development of dynamic patch selection strategies and the incorporation of mechanisms to capture long-range global dependencies better.
 Extending PatchDenoiser to additional imaging modalities and integrating it into end-to-end clinical AI pipelines also represent promising directions.
 Furthermore, exploring model compression and quantization techniques may further improve energy efficiency and facilitate deployment in real-world clinical environments.